General Motors Rear Camera Mirror

 For the 2018 model year, the Rear Camera Mirror gained a Rear Camera Mirror Washer feature that delivers a pressurized spray to the lens used the Rear Camera Mirror, thereby removing mud, dust, snow, ice and moisture from the camera’s lens.

-Enabling Or Disabling
+Enabling And Disabling

 Researchers and engineers working on the GM Rear Camera Mirror have been awarded 10 patents – one for the streaming video mirror and nine for video processing.
 The patents cover innovations in the wide field of view camera image calibration, de-warping, glare reduction and camera hardware design.

-The technology is currently available on the following vehicles:
+The technology is currently available on the following vehicles.

 General Motors and its Cadillac prestige-luxury division announced the Rear Camera Mirror in December 2014 for the 2016 Cadillac CT6.